pcengines/apu2-documentation/docs/tianocore_build.md

 order.
 UEFI Shell is shown also and in default settings it is always last boot option.
 Selecting the highlighted option will lead to boot process from selected device.

+>NOTE: It may happen that even if device is seen in boot menu, tianocore could not boot from it.
+It is probably because OS on the selected device uses legacy mode and therefore it is not UEFI-aware system.

 In `Boot Maintenance Manager` user has access to change some basic options, such as boot order or console options.
 However, it is not recommended to change